marciv/georges/README.md

 Router action function :

 - changeState = change state for one abtest
+- changeDiscoveryRate = change discovery rate for one abtest
+- addVariationToAbtest = add variation to one abtest
+- editFilter = edit filter for one abtest
+- generateABTEST = Generate ABTEST for developpment with filter and variation
 - delete = delete database
 - createDB = Create on ABTEST
 - addConversion = add Conversion